 Solomon Rex Nhongo Mujuru was a decorated army general who served in the Zimbabwe African Liberation Army during the Second Chimurenga and in the Zimbabwe National Army after independence.
 He also served in the ZANU PF politburo and Central Committee and was at the time of his death member of parliament for Chikomba district in Mashonaland East Province.
 He was also a successful businessman and farmer.

 He was born on the 1st of May 1949 and died on 16 August 2011.
 Born Solomon Mutusva, Solomon Mujuru, was born in Chivhu, then Charter District in Southern Rhodesia.
 Mujuru attended Kwenda and Rufaro missions for his primary education and Zimuto Secondary School in Masvingo.
 Mujuru grew up in an area where colonial rule was coercive.
-This prompted him, together with other youths, to partake in political activism which saw him being arrested whist he was doing his form three at Zimuto Secondary School in Masvingo.
+This prompted him, together with other youths, to partake in political activism which saw him being arrested whilst he was doing his form three at Zimuto Secondary School in Masvingo.

 Political and Military Career

 After having spent two years in prison, Solomon Mujuru left the country for Zambia in the 1960s where he joined the Zimbabwe African People's Union (ZAPU) which operated from its Lusaka headquarters.
 He proceeded to join the military wing of the party Zimbabwe African People’s Revolutionary Army (ZIPRA).He was sent to the Union of Soviet Socialist Republic, now Russia, for military training.
 He did further military training in Bulgaria, Egypt and Tanzania.